Collaborating and communicating online

 This module includes tips for effectively communicating and collaborating when:

 Emoji icons can be useful in expressing emotions when communicating online.
 However, emoji may not be appropriate in more formal settings.

-Participating in group meetings
+Participating in online meetings

 Online meetings and virtual team projects are common industry practice.
 They are used to communicate information, collect data, generate ideas, build teams, solve problems and make decisions.